 How long Can I Keep losing?

 You probably wouldn’t fathom how many times I considered quitting trading.
 It’s very difficult to invest so much time in this craft and not see any results from it.
 If you read my first post you would know that I lost quite a lot of money on my first attempt at trading the markets.
-It was certainly a soul crushing experience that made me realise that there was so much more to trading than simply placing a trade and hoping that my analysis would play out.
+It was certainly a soul-crushing experience that made me realize that there was so much more to trading than simply placing a trade and hoping that my analysis would play oun.

 I’ll be honest, in my 8 years of exploring my craft, it was only the last 4 years that I came to the realisation that there was something deeper that needed to be addressed.
 All along, it was right there in front of me.
 I simply didn’t pay enough attention to it… My Psychology.